amrutprabhu/amrutprabhu.github.io/data/blog/2022/spring-boot-websockets-stomp-notifications.md

 Here we are accepting messages on the `/application` endpoint.
 This is actually a sub-destination on the application destination we defined earlier which was `/app` .
 This means the client has to send the message to the destination `/app/application` to reach this handler.

 Next, we forward the incoming message to `/all/messages`.
-Now all clients subscribing to the messages on this destination will get this message.
+Now all clients subscribing to the messages on this destination will get the messages intended to be sent to all the clients.

 Let’s look at the client code on the HTML page